 Winget search app command

-To search for an app, we’ll use the winget search command.
+To find an application, you can use the winget search command.

 winget search <app-name>